RC117/HyperV_Lab/README.md

 # HyperV_Lab
-Playing around with scripting Hyper-V VMs
+Playing around with scripting Hyper-V VMs on Windows 10 from a base image

 [Various helpful links](Links.md)